Senior Announcements

 RaiseMe Microscholarship Program

 Did you know that you can start earning incremental college scholarships, also known as micro-scholarships, your freshman year of high school by signing up for the RaiseMe program?
-When you create your online portfolio, you can start logging your grades, classes, extracurricular activities and other college prep experiences to track your progress toward college scholarships, all the way up to your senior year of high school.
+When you create your online portfolio, you can start logging your grades, classes, extracurricular activities, and other college prep experiences to track your progress toward college scholarships, all the way up to your senior year of high school.
 Colleges and universities have partnered with RaiseMe to help eligible high school students in grades 9-12 track their personal and academic progress and start earning micro-scholarships.
 These awards are performance-based scholarships that are earned for achievements both inside and outside the classroom, including excellent grades, volunteering, participation in extracurricular activities, and ACT/SAT scores.
 Raise Me offers high school students the opportunity to quantify their leadership in high school and their community, achieving good grades, taking challenging courses, and participating in extracurricular activities.
 Learn more about this exciting, no-cost opportunity and sign up.
 The deadline for seniors to add achievements to their RaiseMe profiles is December 1 of their senior year.

 Kansas Regents Public Universities - Financial Aid & Scholarship Information…